shibatch/grantback/v0.3/GUIDE_FOR_ADOPTERS.md

 * To PROHIBIT commercial use: You must add an explicit rule here to override the default.

   Example: Commercial use of the Derivative Work is not permitted under this license.

+   When prohibiting "commercial use," the question of whether standard platform monetization features—such as YouTube's Super Chat, Membership Gifts, Super Thanks, or Twitch's Bits, Subscriptions, and Sub Gifts—are included in the definition of "commercial use" can be ambiguous and a potential source of conflict.
+Therefore, if you establish a rule prohibiting or restricting commercial use, it is recommended that you explicitly clarify how these features are to be treated.

 * To add OTHER conditions regarding the Derivative Work: You can also list other brand-safety or conduct rules, as long as they relate directly to the content of the Derivative Work.